Find Affordable College Courses

 On average, precision metal working graduates from Great Oaks Career Campuses take out $8,298 in student loans while working on their Undergraduate Certificate.

-Full Precision Metal Working at Great Oaks Career Campuses Report
+Read full report on Precision Metal Working at Great Oaks Career Campuses

-ETI Technical College ranked #7 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Schools in Ohio list.
-Located in the suburb of Niles, ETI Technical College is a private for-profit college with a small student population.
+ETI Technical College did quite well in this year’s ranking of the most popular places for precision metal working students to get a undergraduate certificate.
+It came in at #7 on the list.
+Located in the large suburb of Niles, ETI Technical College is a private for-profit school with a fairly small student population.

 Of the 16 students majoring in precision metal working at ETI Technical College, 94% are male and 6% are female.